These are so pretty, and delicious too! Packed into a little box, they make a perfect gift for Mother’s Day or Easter.

 5. Bake in the preheated: the smaller biscuits take 9-10 minutes and the larger 15-18 minutes.
 Cool for a few minutes on the trays, then remove to wire racks to cool completely.
 You can bake the biscuits a day or two ahead and store in an airtight container.

 6. To make the icing, put the icing sugar in a bowl.
 Slowly still in the lemon juice until you have a fairly stiff paste that will spread over the bonnets without pouring over the edges into a mess (using fondant icing sugar will prevent this).
 If needed, the icing can be thickened with more icing sugar or thinned out with water.

 7. Divide between two bowls and stir enough yellow food colour into one to make pale yellow icing, leaving the other white. cover each with cling film.

 8. Take five larger biscuits, and place on a work top.
-Spread a small amount of white icing into the centre and top with a small biscuits (this is the crown of the bonnet).
+Spread a small amount of white icing into the centre and top with a small biscuit (this is the crown of the bonnet).

 9. Spoon over some white icing and gently spread to the edge using a small blunt knife.
-Decorate straight away with sugar flowers and ribbon, sticking them to the still tacky icing.
+Decorate straight away with sugar flowers and ribbons, sticking them to the still tacky icing.
 Repeat.
 Do the same with the second half of the biscuits and the yellow icing, until all the bonnets have been decorated and half are white and half are yellow.
 Leave to set.